martenframework/marten/docs/docs/models-and-databases/queries.md

 Article.filter { q(title__startswith: "Top") | q(title__startswith: "10") }
 ```

 Using this approach, it is possible to produce complex conditions by combining `q()` expressions with the `&`, `|`, and `-` operators.
-Parantheses can also be used to group statements:
+Parentheses can also be used to group statements:

 ```crystal
 Article.filter {